-By the grant of planning permission in principle 09/00486/OUT, approval has been given for the principle of the erection of up to 525 houses on the allocated land of Hallhill South West.
-There can therefore be no objection in principle to the erection of 81 houses on the application site.
+By the grant of planning permission in principle 09/00486/OUT, approval has been given for the principle of the erection of up to 525 residential units on the allocated land of Hallhill South West.
+Approval of matters specified in conditions has already been granted for the erection of a total of 285 residential units on the allocated housing site.
+There can therefore be no objection in principle to the erection of 240 residential units now proposed.